-For many Minnesotans, there’s no greater sign of spring than the sight and sound of birds in the air!
-Honking Canada geese arrive early on, as do ducks and cranes.
-They’re often here when the water is still frigid and the ground still covered in snow.
-But some birds arrive later, making them the true harbingers of warm weather in Minnesota.
+For many Minnesotans, there’s no greater sign of spring than the sight and sound of birds in the air.
+After a long, cold winter, we’re ready for the new season.
+And what a season spring in Minnesota is: honking Canada geese arrive early on, along with ducks and cranes.
+They’re often here when the water is still frigid and the ground still covered in snow — but it’s a sign that things are about to change.
+Some birds arrive a bit later, making them the true harbingers of warm weather in Minnesota.
 One example is the ruby-throated hummingbird.
-This tiny but beautiful bird migrates by the thousand every spring and fall.
+These tiny little birds migrate by the thousand every spring and fall.
 This spring, like every other, they’re headed right for Minnesota.
-Read on to learn about the birds’ migration and when you can expect to spot these popular backyard birds humming around your home.
+When will hummingbirds arrive in Minnesota?
+Read on to find out!

 Have you ever spotted a ruby-throated hummingbird in Minnesota?
 And if you’re totally ready to be done with winter and move on to spring, you’ll definitely want to check out these 11 beautiful places to visit in Minnesota when the weather turns warm!

 When Will Hummingbirds Arrive In Minnesota?